 Our Team of Psychologists

+Jeanette Svehla is a registered psychologist who has a Bachelor of Arts-Psychology (Honours) and a Post Graduate Diploma in Applied Psychology.
+Jeanette works in the bulk-billing service and on the personal counselling team where she sees clients with a diverse range of issues including trauma, depression, other mood disorders, anxiety, substance abuse disorders, life transitions and adjustment issues.
 Jeanette is trained in Focused Psychological Strategies including Dialectic Behaviour Therapy, Acceptance and Commitment Therapy, Cognitive Behavioural Therapy and Motivational Interviewing.
 She enjoys working with clients to develop skills and strategies for a positive and healthy lifestyle.
-As well as seeing individual clients Jeanette co-facilitates the R.E.A.C.H mood disorder group, the Hoarding Treatment program and the Problem Gambling group.
+As well as seeing individual clients Jeanette co-facilitates the R.E.A.C.H mood disorder group and the Hoarding Treatment program.